McDaMastR/CollatzConjectureSimulator/README.md

 `MAX_HEAP_MEMORY` is a floating-point value within the interval $(0, 1)$, describing the maximum proportion of available memory in a `VkMemoryHeap` the program can allocate via `vkAllocateMemory`.
 For example, a value of 0.8F means at most 80% of available memory in any GPU memory heap will be allocated for inout-buffers.
-If the `VK_EXT_memory_budget` extension is present, _available memory_ refers to the `VkPhysicalDeviceMemoryBudgetPropertiesEXT::heapBudget` of a memory heap.
+If `VK_EXT_memory_budget` is present, _available memory_ refers to the `VkPhysicalDeviceMemoryBudgetPropertiesEXT::heapBudget` of a memory heap.
 Elsewise, it refers to the corresponding `VkMemoryHeap::size`.

 `QUERY_BENCHMARKING` is a boolean value describing whether or not the program will benchmark Vulkan commands via queries.
 If 1, the `vkCmdCopyBuffer` and `vkCmdDispatch` commands will be benchmarked.

 `LOG_VULKAN_ALLOCATIONS` is a boolean value describing whether or not the program will log memory allocations performed by the Vulkan API via a `VkAllocationCallbacks` object.

+`EXT_LAYERS` is a boolean value describing whether or not the Khronos [extension layers](https://github.com/KhronosGroup/Vulkan-ExtensionLayer) will be enabled, if present.
+This includes `VK_LAYER_KHRONOS_synchronization2`.
+This value should be 1 if `VK_KHR_synchronization2` is not present.

 `IN_BUFFER_TYPE` is an integer value describing the type of buffer object in-buffers will be treated as.
 If 1, in-buffers will be shader storage buffer objects (SSBOs).
 If 2, in-buffers will